Jessica0192/portfolio/README.md

 I believe that these goals will not only help me grow professionally but also make a positive impact on the world.

 ## Acknowledgments
 This portfolio was built using the 'DevFolio' template by Anil Seervi.
-I would like to thank them for providing this amazing resource under the MIT license, which allowed me to customize and personalize it for my own use.
+I would like to thank Anil Seervi for providing this amazing resource under the MIT license, which allowed me to customize and personalize it for my own use.